“Watching your thoughts without judgment.” Andy Puddicombe’s explanation of meditation in a recent session, Headspace

 And that brings me back to my return to meditation in my current daily health and fitness regimen.
 The gift of meditation is that it gives you back your mind.
 What do I mean?
 I mean, your mind becomes a muscle that you can use to benefit you, rather than letting it run wickedly wild and pull you down with worries and fret.

-The New York Times recently shared that Ellen DeGeneres begins each day with 20 minutes of meditation.
-And while simply meditating won’t instill in you the gift of success, comedic timing and lovability, one of the things her practice reveals to me is that regardless of one’s busy schedule, meditation is a simple way of finding balance, finding calm and focusing on priorities.
+Jay Shetty, the author of the internationally best-selling book Think Like a Monk includes in his recommendations, the regular practice of meditation.
+And while simply meditating won’t instill in you the gift of success, and lovability, one of the things a regular mediation practice reveals to me is that regardless of one’s busy schedule, meditation is a simple way of finding balance, finding calm and focusing on priorities.
 Here are a few other benefits of meditation.

 1. A Better Brain

 A study in 2004 revealed that Buddhist monks who logged a minimum of 10,000 hours of meditation had brains with more functional connectivity than novice meditators.
-Now, you and I both know we don’t have this kind of time, but what it demonstrates is that regular meditation does have the health benefit of improved memory and decreased mind-wandering.
+If you meditate 10 minutes in the morning and 10 minutes in the evening every day, you will reach 10,000 in 16 months.
+What it demonstrates is that regular meditation does have the health benefit of improved memory and decreased mind-wandering.
+And more recent studies have proven it increases and maintains grey matter in the brain which decreases memory loss as we get older.

 2. Become More Present